MrGKanev/TensorFlow-GPU-Docker-Setup/README.md

 - The Docker image is based on TensorFlow 2.11.0-gpu for optimal compatibility
 - The container includes proper environment setup for CUDA paths
 - If you encounter memory issues, adjust batch sizes or enable memory growth
+- Environment variables are set in the Dockerfile for optimal TensorFlow performance

 ## Fixing Common TensorFlow Errors